Authress-Engineering/saml-login.js/README.md

 - `forceAuthn`: if set to true, the initial SAML request from the service provider specifies that the IdP should force re-authentication of the user, even if they possess a valid session.

 - **Issuer Validation**
-- `idpIssuer`: if provided, then the IdP issuer will be validated for incoming Logout Requests/Responses.
+- `expectedProviderIssuer`: if provided, then the IdP issuer will be validated for incoming Logout Requests/Responses.
 For ADFS this looks like `https://acme_tools.windows.net/deadbeef`
 - **Logout**
 - `additionalLogoutParams`: dictionary of additional query params to add to 'logout' requests
 - `logoutCallbackUrl`: The value with which to populate the `Location` attribute in the `SingleLogoutService` elements in the generated service provider metadata.